 I followed back accounts with high follow-back ratios to get them to stay on as followers — as opposed to following people I genuinely wanted to interact with, no matter if they followed me or not.

 That account now has 16K+ followers, but recovering it back to health has proven almost impossible.

 We find ourselves in a situation where thousands and thousands of influencer wannabes and other types of social media fakers are buying ghost followers and deploying follow-back software to boost their numbers.

-Most people understand that the followers you get won’t engage with their content, as I indeed did, but the actual situation is actually worse than that.
+Most people understand that the followers you get won’t engage with their content, as I did, but the actual situation is worse.

 I didn’t buy my followers, sure, but I did use a stupid follow-back technique — and destroyed my Twitter account as a result.

 Social Algorithms Stats in the Trash

 While the mathematical aspects of a social media algorithm might be complex, the essential function isn’t.
 Algorithms simply try their best to figure out what users want by predicting their behaviours.

 While the algorithmic formula is complex, the essential social signals are easy to understand for anyone — it’s all about engagement (what your potential audience does on the platform) and authority (your track record on the platform).

 On a social platform, you’re first and foremost competing with yourself.

 Let’s do a thought experiment:

-Imagine having precisely 100K followers, but for some reason, 90K of them are ghost followers, like bot account, fake accounts, spam accounts and the like.
-There might even be some real people who allowed you for the wrong reasons, and therefore, they will never ever engage with your content.
+Imagine having precisely 100K followers, but for some reason, 90K are ghost followers, like bot accounts, fake accounts, spam accounts and the like.
+There might even be some real people who allowed you for the wrong reasons; therefore, they will never ever engage with your content.